haesleinhuepf/napari-skimage-regionprops/README.md

     cd napari-skimage-regionprops
     pip install -e .

+If there is an error message suggesting that git is not installed, run `conda install git`.

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure